 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
 If you receive additional services, cost sharing for those services may apply.
-Acupuncture for chronic low back pain You pay a \$0 copay for acupuncture services for chronic low back pain from a Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: primary care provider per visit.
-For the purpose of this benefit, chronic low back pain is defined as: You pay a \$30 copay for acupuncture services for • Lasting 12 weeks or longer; chronic low back pain from a specialist provider per visit. nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); Limited to 20 visits per year for chronic low back pain. • not associated with surgery; and
+Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and You pay a \$0 copay for acupuncture services for chronic low back pain from a primary care provider per visit.
+You pay a \$20 copay for acupuncture services for chronic low back pain from a specialist provider per visit.
+Limited to 20 visits per year for chronic low back pain.

-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (continued) If you receive additional • not associated with pregnancy. services, cost sharing for those services may apply.
-An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
-Prior authorization rules may apply.
+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Acupuncture for chronic low back pain (continued) If you receive additional services, cost sharing for • not associated with pregnancy. those services may apply.
+An additional eight sessions will be covered for those Prior authorization rules may patients demonstrating an improvement.
+No more than 20 apply. acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United

 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such \$250 copay for Medicare- covered ambulance services.
-You pay this amount for each one-way trip.